ghidora77/GEE_Labs_Website/docs/Lab_01.md

 ## Spatial Resolution

-In the present context, spatial resolution refers to pixel size.
+In the present context, spatial resolution refers to the real-world representation of each pixel.
 This ranges widely, with the private satellite company Maxar announcing 15cm [resolution]([Introducing 15 cm HD: The Highest Clarity From Commercial Satellite… (maxar.com)](https://blog.maxar.com/earth-intelligence/2020/introducing-15-cm-hd-the-highest-clarity-from-commercial-satellite-imagery)), Sentinel at 10m, Landsat at 30m, and large global products with spatial resolution in kilometers.
 The key point in dealing with spatial resolution is ensuring that your analysis drives your data collection.
 Using high resolution imagery will be extremely expensive, both monetarily and computationally, if conducting continent wide analysis.
 Yet using low-resolution imagery will not be effective in identifying individual buildings or small vehicles.
-Understanding the appropriate spatial resolution needed for your analysis is essential, and is why there different platforms focus on different spatial resolutions.
+Understanding the appropriate spatial resolution needed for your analysis is essential, and is why there are different platforms that focus on different spatial resolutions.

 In practice, spatial resolution depends on the projection of the sensor's instantaneous field of view (IFOV) of the ground and how a set of radiometric measurements are resampled into a regular grid.
-To see the difference in spatial resolution resulting from different sensors, visualize data at different scales from different sensors.
+To see the difference in spatial resolution resulting from different sensors, visualize data from different sensors.

-### MODIS
+#### MODIS

 There are two Moderate Resolution Imaging Spectro-Radiometers ([MODIS](http://modis.gsfc.nasa.gov/)) aboard the [Terra](http://terra.nasa.gov/) and [Aqua](http://aqua.nasa.gov/) satellites.
 Different MODIS [bands](http://modis.gsfc.nasa.gov/about/specifications.php) produce data at different spatial resolutions.
 For the visible bands, the lowest common resolution is 500 meters.
 Data from the MODIS platforms are used to produce a large number of data sets having daily, weekly, 16-day, monthly, and annual data sets.
 Outside this lab, you can find a list of MODIS land products [here](https://lpdaac.usgs.gov/dataset_discovery/modis/modis_products_table).

 In the code below, we are working with the MODIS Terra Surface Reflectance 8-day Global 500m resolution data.
 Change the number in the `zoom` variable to scroll in and out - notice that when scrolled in each pixel is quite large and granular.